DevExpress-Examples/out-of-maintenance-how-to-apply-conditional-formatting-to-grid-cells-using-the-icon-ranges-format-co/Readme.md

 * [Form1.cs](./CS/Dashboard_ConditionalFormatting_Grid/Form1.cs) (VB: [Form1.vb](./VB/Dashboard_ConditionalFormatting_Grid/Form1.vb))
 <!-- default file list end -->
-# How to Apply the Icon Ranges Conditional Formatting to Grid Cells
+# Dashboard for WinForms - How to Apply the Icon Ranges Conditional Formatting to Grid Cells

 This example demonstrates how to to use a predefined or custom set of icons/colors to apply conditional formatting to the different ranges of values.
 The [FormatConditionRangeSet](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.FormatConditionRangeSet) class contains the conditional formatting settings.